Our course sequence has been approved by the Behavior Analyst Certification Board, Inc. Learn more.

 This program is offered completely online.

-Learn more about admission requirements and the required courses you will take for this degree.
+Learn more about admission requirements, frequently asked questions, and the required courses you will take for this degree.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306